adamstephensen/faqs/azure/README.md

 # A Collection of info about Azure
 A collection of FAQs about Azure, including links to my favourite resources.

+## How many products are there ?

+Here is the full list of full list of services https://azure.microsoft.com/en-gb/services/ Here is an interactive list of services http://azureinteractives.azurewebsites.net/

 ## Disclaimer

 This is just a quickly assembled collection of resources and info that I refer to.
 I am sharing it publicly in the hope that others may find it useful.
 I do not necessarily agree / endorse the opinions or patterns referred to.